HPI-Information-Systems/mining-change-rules/README.md

-# Discovering Change Dependencies
+# Mining Change Rules

-This is the central code repository of the [_Discovering Change Dependencies_](https://hpi.de/naumann/teaching/master-projects/discovering-change-dependencies.html) master's project at the [chair of Prof. Naumann](https://hpi.de/naumann/home.html) at [HPI](https://hpi.de/).
+This is the central code repository for the research paper [_Mining Change Rules_](https://doi.org/10.48786/edbt.2022.01) (EDBT 2022), originating from a [master's project](https://hpi.de/naumann/teaching/master-projects/discovering-change-dependencies.html) at the [Information Systems chair](https://hpi.de/naumann/home.html) of Prof. Felix Naumann at [HPI](https://hpi.de/).

-"Everything changes and nothing stands still." - Heraclitus
+"Everything changes and nothing stands still." – Heraclitus

 Changes in databases occur permanently.
 The aim of this project is to discover dependencies within these changes.